 We know eggs are a great digestible protein source, but is it the same when we feed to our German Shepherd?
-It would be great to feed our pets eggs, considering it’s highly nutritious, proteinaceous, and good for bones.
+It would be great to feed eggs to our pets, considering it’s highly nutritious, proteinaceous, and good for bones.
 But is it really safe?
-And what are the dos and don’ts we need to remember while feeding it?
+And what are the dos and don’ts we need to take care of while feeding it?
 How many times can you feed them eggs and in what quantity, in what manner?
 Keep reading to find out!

 Can you feed eggs to German Shepherd?

-Yes, you can feed eggs to German Shephard.
-However raw and cooked, both eggs can be fed; try not to give raw ones in abundance.
+Yes, you can feed eggs to our German Shepherd.
+Raw and cooked, both eggs can be fed; however, try not to give raw ones in abundance.
 Raw eggs are a bit risky and not very advisable because the dogs are more likely at the risk of getting salmonella and E-coli, just like humans.
 Uncooked or undercut eggs contain harmful bacteria that can negatively affect health.

 Is eating egg beneficial to German Shepherd?

-It’s always a good idea to add eggs to our German Shepherd’s diet.
+It’s always a good idea to add eggs to the diet.
 They are nutritious, inexpensive, and rich in minerals, vitamins, selenium, and iron.
 This includes vitamin A(retinol), B2(riboflavin), B9(folate), and B12(cobalamin).
 Eggs are a better choice if you want to provide nutrition to your dog rather than canned products.
-Those are added with artificial preservatives and are not as effective as eggs.
+Those are added with artificial preservatives and are not as nutritious as eggs.

 What are the benefits of feeding eggs to German Shepherd?